Dr-bioinfo/Custom-Sequence-Mapping-and-Gene-Annotation/README.md

 - What is the depth of coverage for these aligned sequences in the reference genome?

 ## Prerequisites
-- Conda environment named "ID_project" with samtools, minimap2, and bedtools installed.
+- Conda environment named "mapping" with samtools, minimap2, and bedtools installed.
 The .yml file has been provided

     ```bash
     $ conda activate mapping